rajdeep-314/frosted-fractals/sierpinski-tree/README.md

     - `main.py`: 10,000
     - `sv-main.py`: 1,00,000

 You can find images of each of these individual fractals in their full glory down below.
-Each of these individual images were generated using the code inside `individuals/code`
+Each of these individual images was generated using the code inside `individuals/code`